ialfina/revised-id-pud/README.md

 We proposed revisions to [UD Indonesian PUD Treebank](https://github.com/UniversalDependencies/UD_Indonesian-PUD) provided by Universal Dependencies (UD) so that it conforms to Indonesian grammar.

-## Revision 2.0
-Last update: October 6th, 2020

-### Change log:
-* adding lemma
-* adding features (13 features, 25 feature tags)
-* revising compound word annotations
-  * removed _compound:prt_
-  * UPOS correction for compound words
-  * used _compound:v, compound:a, compound:n_  again
-* revising word segmentation for words ended with clitic _-nya_, especially for predicate nominalisation cases
-* revising annotations of multiword token, especially for words ended with clitic  _-nya_ or particles  _lah/kah/pun_, including revising the annotation for _**SpaceAfter=No**_
-* changed the UPOS of personal pronouns for possessiveness from DET to PRON
-* _nmod:npmod_ used only for locative nouns, for other cases nmod is used.
-* renamed _flat:range_ to just _flat_.

-### Contributors:
-* Designing Indonesian annotation guidelines: Ika Alfina, Daniel Zeman, and Arawinda Dinakaramani
-* Annotators: Ika Alfina, Arawinda Dinakaramani, Muhammad Yudistira Hanifmuti, Jessica Naraiswari Arwidarasti, Yogi Lesmana Sulestio

-### Annotation Guidelines
-The short annotation guidelines for this revision can be found on [UD website](https://universaldependencies.org/id/index.html).

 ## Revision 1.0
 Last update: August, 2019